Skip to main content

 MonitorsBackground processes that automatically score a subset of function calls using LLM-as-a-judge scorers to track quality metrics over time in production.
 See Monitors.

-LeaderboardsRanked comparisons of model performance across different evaluation runs, helping you identify the best-performing configurations.
+LeaderboardsRanked comparisons of model performance across different evaluation runs that help you identify the best-performing configurations.
 See Leaderboards.

-ThreadsMulti-turn conversations and session-based workflows that group related calls under a shared thread ID for analyzing complete user interactions.
+ThreadsMulti-turn conversations and session-based workflows that group related calls under a shared thread ID to analyze complete user interactions.
 See Threads.

 AssetsThe Assets tab stores and organizes versioned objects in your project:

-• Models: Versioned model definitions that capture prompts, parameters, and configuration, automatically tracking changes for reproducibility and comparison.
+• Models: Versioned model definitions that capture prompts, parameters, and configuration, and automatically track changes for reproducibility and comparison.
 See Models.

-• Datasets: Collections of test examples stored as Weave objects that can be downloaded, browsed, and used for running evaluations.
+• Datasets: Collections of test examples stored as Weave objects that you can download, browse, and use to run evaluations.
 See Datasets.

 • Prompts: Versioned system prompts that you can test and reuse in your model configurations.
 See Prompts.